-As originally designed, the houses were organized in a symmetrical block comprising all of the houses facing Marlborough between Gloucester and Hereford.
+As originally designed, the eleven houses were organized in a symmetrical block comprising all of the houses facing Marlborough between Gloucester and Hereford.
 All but 347 Marlborough, in the center, were identical, with the same façades and fenestration, with the three houses at the east (337-339-341 Marlborough) with bays on the east side, and the three houses on the west (353-355-357 Marlborough) with bays on the west side.
 343-345 Marlborough and 349-351 Marlborough are symmetrical pairs.
 347 Marlborough, in the center, has unique third floor fenestration and window lintels.

-By 1873, 339 Marlborough and 341 Marlborough were purchased from Hiram Gerrish by attorney Charles Eustis Hubbard and his wife, Caroline Dennie (Tracy) Hubbard, made 339 Marlborough their home.
-They had married in December of 1872 and 339 Marlborough probably was their first home together.
-Caroline Hubbard’s brother and sister-in-law, James Dennie Tracy and Hannah M. (Gibbs) Tracy, lived next door, at 341 Marlborough; they also had married in December of 1872.
+On June 20, 1873, 339 Marlborough and 341 Marlborough were purchased from Hiram Gerrish by attorney Charles Eustis Hubbard.
+He and his wife, Caroline Dennie (Tracy) Hubbard, made 339 Marlborough their home.
+They had married in December of 1872.
+In November of 1873, he sold 341 Marlborough to Caroline Hubbard’s brother and sister-in-law, James Dennie Tracy and Hannah Maria (Gibbs) Tracy, who made it their home.
+They also had married in December of 1872.

 William Parker was a shipping merchant in the firm of Hemenway & Browne.

-Brooks Frothingham, Elizabeth Frothingham’s son by her first marriage to Henry T. Brown, lived with them.
+Brooks Frothingham, Elizabeth Frothingham’s son by her first marriage to Henry Temple Brown, lived with them.
 In the mid-1890s, he attended Harvard and then MIT, where he graduated in architecture.
 After his graduation, he continued to live with his mother and step-father.
 He was an architect with the firm of Fehmer and Page.

 In the early years after starting the school, Mary May lived at 339 Marlborough and maintained the school a 337 Marlborough.
-Her mother and sister, Isabelle, lived with her.
+Her mother and sister, Lucy Isabelle, lived with her.
 By 1908, they had moved their residence to 438 Marlborough, and by 1910 they were living in an apartment at 222 Marlborough.
 She continued to operate the school at 337-339 Marlborough.

-From 1910, only the staff (and possibly some students) lived at 337-339 Marlborough.
+From 1910, some staff (and possibly some students) lived at 337-339 Marlborough.

 The school continued to be located at 337-339 Marlborough until late 1926, when it moved to 270 Beacon.

-By 1936, 339 Marlborough was the home of Mrs. Helen (Taylor) Hunt, the widow of Arthur P. Hunt, who operated it as a lodging house.
+By 1936, 339 Marlborough was the home of Helen (Taylor) Hunt, the widow of Arthur P. Hunt, who operated it as a lodging house.
 She previously had been a lodger at 386 Marlborough.
 She continued to live at 339 Marlborough in 1937, but moved thereafter to 177 Beacon.

 339 Marlborough was shown as vacant in the 1939 City Directory.

-Louise Westover died in 1940 and Millard Westover married again 1941, to Mrs. Myra Maude (called Maude) (Hagan) Moulton, the widow of Charles A. Moulton.
+Louise Westover died in 1940 and Millard Westover married again, in 1941, to Mrs. Myra Maude (called Maude) (Hagan) Moulton, the widow of Charles A. Moulton.
 They continued to live at 142 St. Botolph.
 On December 22, 1941, he transferred 339 Marlborough into both of their names.

-Millard Westover died in 1950 and In about 1962, Maude Westover made 339 Marlborough her home.
-She continued to live there (and probably operate it as a lodging house) until her death in March of 1968.
+Millard Westover died in 1950, and In about 1962, Maude Westover made 339 Marlborough her home.
+She continued to live there and operate it as a lodging house until shortly before her death in March of 1968.

 In April of 2000, Louise Lilienfeld applied for (and subsequently received) permission to convert the property into a single-family dwelling.

-339 Marlborough remained a single-family dwelling in 2014.
+339 Marlborough remained a single-family dwelling in 2017.